The World The Right Way Up

 to turn the world the right way up,

-and bring the wrong side down.
+and bring the wrong way down.

 5 comments on “The World The Right Way Up

-1. Hannah Rush says:
+1. Hannah Rush's avatar Hannah Rush says:

 Reblogged this on The Winstanley Gazette and commented: